philipp-baumann/leaf-starch-spc/README.md

 container (local or remote; relying on kernel of the host).
 The practical instructions to deploy this Docker image and run all analyses within this project can be found below.
-Attribution is given to Thomas Knecht aka Mr. Propper, who gave me the courage and critical ideas about the orchestration.
+Attribution is given to Thomas Knecht aka Mr. Propper, who encouraged me do dockerize and proceed with the orchestration.

 # Rerun all analyses (1. or 2.)